DeviBalao/NY_CitiBike_Reports/README.md

 ![Alt text](image-5.png)

 ### Map of the start stations show the stations.
-- The size of the marker varies based on the number of riders starting from that station
+- The size of the marker varies based on the number of riders starting from that station .
-- The color of the marker indicates the day of the week for that count.
+- The color of the marker indicates the day of the week.

 ![Alt text](image.png)